YET-Another-Github-Account/Blockchain-Analytics/README.md

 ### GraphQL as query language for analytical dashboards
-Interface for querying the SubGraphs is the API query language GraphQL is not positioned as an advanced analytics data query language like SQL. [here]( https://graphql.org/faq/#is-graphql-a-database-language-like-sql)
+Interface for querying the SubGraphs is the API query language GraphQL is not positioned as an advanced analytics data query language like SQL. ([Link])( https://graphql.org/faq/#is-graphql-a-database-language-like-sql)
 Therefore using a SubGraph and the GraphQL query language would not have been a suitable solution for creating a Dashboard that requires advanced analytical functions comparable to what modern SQL databases provide.
 The required advanced analytical functions are for example window-functions.

 ### Documentation and community support
 The documentation and available community content are enterprise software grade.
 Unfortunately the community support within the Discord channel left many questions unanswered and was not supportive as required.